Shatalov-Sternin's construction of complex WKB solutions and the associated Riemann surface: Shatalov-Sternin's construction.

+On the R.H.S. of \eqref{vNseries} we see an infinite series of germs of analytic functions; only its partial sums are mathematically well-defined at this stage.

+Assume that we are able to prove that the series on the right hand side of \eqref{vNseries} converges both for the choice a) $f_1(s)=\Ln s$, $f_2=0$, and for the choice b) $f_1=0$, $f_2(s)=\Ln s$, and in both cases defines analytic functions $\Phi_2(s,x)$ and $\Phi(s,x)$ on a sufficiently large complex two-dimensional manifold.
+Then we can perform a Laplace integral as in \eqref{eq442}; as a result, we expect to obtain two formal WKB solutions of \eqref{SchroeEq1} for $x$ in a neighborhood of $x_0$, namely $A_+(h,x) e^{S(x)/h} + A_-(h,x)e^{-S(x)/h}$ for the choice a), and $B_+(h,x) e^{S(x)/h} + B_-(h,x)e^{-S(x)/h}$ for the choice b).
+Here $A_\pm(h,x), B_\pm(h,x)$ are expected to be formal (actually, Gevrey) power series in $h$ with $x$-dependent coefficients.
+We expect further that the two vectors $[A_+(h,x_0), A_-(h,x_0)]$ and $[B_+(h,x_0), B_-(h,x_0)]$ in $\C[[h]]^2$ will be linearly independent over $\C[[h]]$, thus yielding two linearly independent resurgent solutions of \eqref{SchroeEq1} in every reasonable definition of this notion.

-In order to obtain a solution for (\ref{MainEqu1}), one can take $f(s)=s\Ln s$ and consider the infinite series defining ${\tilde Y}f(s)$.
-The first task is to construct a ``Riemann surface'' -- a two dimensional complex manifold on which all terms of the infinite series in the expression of ${\tilde Y}f(s)$ are defined.
+The first task is therefore to construct a ``Riemann surface'' -- a two dimensional complex manifold on which all summands in the R.H.S. of \eqref{vNseries} are defined for the choices a) and b) from the previous paragraph.
 It is easy to see that an equivalent question is to construct a ``Riemann surface'' on which all functions